 You can automatically add tracking code to your campaigns' link URLs.
 For example, if you want to track where your traffic comes from, and your website has that capability, then you can automatically have our system add a query string to links such as

-Link tracking can be custom tracking code (as above), or it can be Google Analytics tracking code, or you can edit and customise Google Analytics tracking values.
+Link tracking can be a custom tracking code (as above), or it can be a Google Analytics tracking code, or you can edit and customise Google Analytics tracking values.

 Tracking code allows you to gather valuable information on how your links are being used and how effective they are.
 Any Google Analytics data can also be pulled through into the application's reporting area.

 All in all, adding tracking code to your links provides you with better site analytics.

 To access Site analytics, select Campaigns > Advanced features and then select the Site analytics tab.